LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 Read more about it [here](https://www.nexusmods.com/fallout4/mods/47359)!

+---

 ## Creation Club Support

 Magnum Opus now has support for some Creation Club mods as of version 3.2 of the modlist.
 To make use of this, you must follow a few steps:
-1. Click the profile dropdown menu at the top left of Mod Organizer 2, and change the active profile to `Magnum Opus - CC Profile`.
+1. Click the profile dropdown menu at the top left of Mod Organizer 2, and make sure the active profile is set to `Magnum Opus`.
 2. Launch the game and download your CC mods from the in-game storefront.
-  -  I recommend doing this after launching the game from Mod Organizer 2.
-This will make all the creations download into your `overwrite` folder, which will make the next step a bit easier.
+  -  Launching the game from Mod Organizer 2 will make all the creations download into your `overwrite` folder, which will make the next step a bit easier.
 3. Cut and paste all of your CC mods into `Magnum Opus\mods\Creation Club Content`.
-4. Activate the `Creation Club Content` mod in Mod Organizer 2.
+4. Activate the `Creation Club Content` mod in Mod Organizer 2, then change the active profile to `Magnum Opus - CC Edition`.
-  -  Please take note that you will need all of the CC mods I currently provide support for.
+  -  Please take note that **you will need all of the CC mods listed below** in order for the CC Edition profile to work.
+The list of required Creations is below:

 <details>